 SilhouetteMatch provides best results when the depth image quality is set to High.
-The projector should be operated in ExposureAlternateActive mode or the stereo should work in Single + Out1 Acquisition Mode, meaning that the projected pattern is not visible in the regular intensity images.
+The projector should be operated in ExposureAlternateActive mode or the depth image Acquisition Mode should be set to Single + Out1, meaning that the projected pattern is not visible in the regular intensity images.
 Otherwise, the projector will interfere with SilhouetteMatch’s object detection process.

 Setting up SilhouetteMatch¶